ascoa-dev/Trash_Monitoring_App/SHARED_COMPONENTS_GUIDE.md

 - Change password copy: titles, subtitles, snackbar strings (success, wrong current password, provider mismatch) and the "new password must differ" validation message—available in English and French.
 - Email verification copy: resend, cancel, spam-note, and success messages backing the refreshed verification screen.
 - Profile utilities: `profileSignOut`, `profileChangePasswordTitle`, and related subtitles for the new profile actions.
+- Avatar flow: picker/crop/upload strings (English/French) used by `AvatarPhotoHandler` and cropping UI.

 ## Widgets (shared/widgets/)